 - You should definitely go with Haas avocado when making this salad.
 It's creamy and flavorful.
 Other avocado varieties can be watery or fibrous.
 Pick a large avocado that's just ripe, not hard, but not too soft.

-- You can use shredded rotisserie chicken if you'd like.
+- You can use shredded rotisserie chicken.
 White or dark meat - both work, although my personal preference in this salad is for white meat.
 Make sure to remove the skin.
 Its texture won't work in a salad.

-- You can keep this salad in an airtight container in the fridge, but I wouldn't try to keep the leftovers for longer than a day or so.
-The avocado will not stay fresh.
-It's best to finish this salad on the day you make it.
+- You can keep this salad in an airtight container in the fridge for up to a day.
+It's best to finish it on the day you make it.
+Even with lemon juice and an airtight container, the avocado doesn't stay fresh for long.
+I don't recommend freezing this salad.

 Nutrition per Serving